Siroco Gemelos 22

 We guarantee that we work in accordance with the guidelines as set by the Spanish government.
 The data is stored by the Spanish government in a secure system and is intended to identify potential risks and combat crime, such as money laundering or terrorism.
 The information is kept for up to five years, after which it is deleted.

 As a traveller, you are legally obliged to cooperate with the procedure.
-If you have any questions about this, you can always contact us.
+If you have any questions about this, you can always contact us (info@gemelos22.es).

 Map of Europe with Spain under magnifying glass